impresso team — Mon, 05.02 2024

 Planned for the 27th February from 9-12.30 in room WiWi SR 027.

-Invited talk on impresso at LaTeCH-CLfL 2024
+Invited talk on Impresso at LaTeCH-CLfL 2024

-Maud Ehrmann and Marten Düring will give an invited talk on impresso at the 8th Workshop on Computational Linguistics for Cultural Heritage, Social Sciences, Humanities and Literature (LaTeCH-CLfL 2024) collocated with the EACL 2024 conference on March 22nd in Malta.
+Maud Ehrmann and Marten Düring will give an invited talk on Impresso at the 8th Workshop on Computational Linguistics for Cultural Heritage, Social Sciences, Humanities and Literature (LaTeCH-CLfL 2024) collocated with the EACL 2024 conference on March 22nd in Malta.

 At the same workshop, Emanuela Boros will present an exploratory study on historical transcript post-correction with a large language model.
 Please find the corresponding paper here: